Kumina

+Kumina is a religion that developed in Jamaica during the 19th century.
+It draws in large part on elements from Kongo religion that had been introduced to the island.

+Kumina emerged among Afro-Jamaicans, drawing particular influence from the traditional religious practices of enslaved Kongo people.
+It also took ideas from indentured labourers during the post-emancipation era.

 Definition

-Kumina is a branch of the Myal Religion and is not the same as Pukkumina or Pocomania.
+Kumina is also known as Pukkumina or Pocomania, although the latter term is largely pejorative.
+It is a form of Jamaican Revivalism.
+It has also been described as a "dance tradition".

+It is mostly associated with the parish of St. Thomas in the east of the island.
+However, the practice spread to the parishes of Portland, St. Mary and St. Catherine, and the city of Kingston.

 History

 Kumina emerged through the practices of indentured labourers who were brought to Jamaica from the Kongo region of central Africa after the abolition of slavery.

+In the second half of the 19th century it syncretised with Myalism.

-Kumina as a branch of the Myal religion differed from Zion Revivalism in rejecting the belief that the Bible should be the central authority behind worship.
+Kumina differed from Zion Revivalism in rejecting the belief that the Bible should be the central authority behind worship.

 Beliefs and practices

-The practices of Kumina in the Myal Religion are primarily linked to healing.
+The practices of Kumina are primarily linked to healing.
 Healing ceremonies utilise singing, dancing, drumming, animal sacrifice, and spirit possession, with the intent of summoning spirits to heal the sick individual.
-These elements are also found in Revivalism.
+These elements are also found in Myalism and Zion Revivalism.

 Organization

-Within the Kumina branch of the Myal Religion there are sub-branches or sub-communities which follows the general local character of pre-Christian religions in Jamaica.
-These communities are small family based communities or nations.
+Organization of Kumina communities follows the general local character of African religions in Jamaica.
+Kumina communities are small family based communities or nations.
 Some nations include Mondongo, Moyenge, Machunde, Kongo, Igbo, and Yoruba.
 People from Kumina families are given the title Bongo.
 Marrying into a Bongo family is one avenue to become a part of a Kumina nation; special initiation is the other avenue.
 Kumina nations are led by a "King" and "Queen".
 Imogene "Queenie" Kennedy AKA Queenie III (c1920-1998) was a well-known Kumina Queen in the 20th century, born in St Thomas in the late 1920s she later moved to Kingston and then Waterloo, St Catherine.

+Munroe stated that "Because women are the knowledge custodians of the Kumina culture, of its esoteric meaning and religious rituals, Kumina queens are granted unwavering respect within their communities for their multiple roles as psychologists, doctors, priests, and judges."

+Influence

-Influence on Rastafari
+On Rastafari

-The use of cannabis or ganja in Kumina Myal ceremonies influenced the adoption of this plant as a sacrament in Rastafari [a religion that developed in Jamaica during the 1930s] and is a direct influence of the sacramental use in Kumina Myal ceremonies.
+The use of cannabis or ganja in Kumina may have been an influence on the adoption of this drug as a sacrament in Rastafari, a religion that developed in Jamaica during the 1930s.